Differences Between the Rapture and the Second Coming

-When considering the issue of the rapture of the Church, especially the timing, it is essential that one observe the differences between these two events.
-I strongly believe the New Testament indicates the Church will be raptured before the seventieth week of Daniel.
-A key reason is because the Bible teaches that the rapture is a distinct event from Christ’s second coming to the earth.
-In any consideration of the truthfulness of the timing of the rapture this issue is of crucial importance.
+Over the years I have had hundreds of discussions with many people about the timing of the rapture.
+Of course, I strongly believe that the New Testament indicates that the Church will be raptured before the tribulation.
+One of the key reasons I think this is because I believe the Bible teaches that the rapture is a distinct event from Christ's second coming to the earth.
+In any consideration of the truthfulness of pretribulationism this issue is of crucial importance.

-Dr. John Feinberg notes that distinguishing between Christ’s rapture and His return is of foundational importance in establishing pretribulationism against the non-pre-trib claim that Scripture does not teach such a view.
+Dr. John Feinberg notes that distinguishing between the rapture and second coming is important in establishing pretribulationism against the non-pre-trib claim that the Bible does not teach such a view.

-A key factor in understanding the New Testament’s teaching of the pre-trib rapture revolves around the fact that two future comings of Christ are presented.
-The first coming is the catching up into the clouds of the church before the seven-year tribulation and the second coming that occurs at the end of the tribulation when Christ returns to the earth to begin His thousand-year kingdom.
+A key factor in understanding the New Testament’s teaching of the pretribulational rapture revolves around the fact that two future comings of Christ are presented.
+The first coming is the catching up into the clouds of the church before the seven-year tribulation and the second coming occurs at the end of the tribulation when Christ returns to the earth to begin His 1,000 year kingdom.
 Anyone desirous of insight into the biblical teaching of the rapture and second advent must study and decide whether Scripture speaks of one or two future events.
 Yet, many non-pretribulationists never deal with this issue.

 Framing the Issue

-Posttribulationists usually contend that if the rapture and the second coming are two distinct events, separated by at least seven years, then there ought to be at least one passage in Scripture which clearly teaches this in the way they have stated it.
-However, the Bible does not always teach God’s truth in accordance with out preconceived notions or man-made formulations in such a way that answers directly all of our questions.
-For example, a Unitarian could design a similar kind of question regarding the Trinity that is not answered directly in the Bible.
-“Where does the Bible teach the Trinity?”
-We who believe the Trinity reply that the Bible teaches the Trinity but reveals it in a different way.
+Posttribulationists usually contend that if the rapture and the second coming are two distinct events, separated by about seven years, then there ought to be at least one passage in Scripture which clearly teaches this.
+However, the Bible does not always teach God’s truth in accordance with our preconceived notions or in such a way that answers directly all of our questions.
+For example, a Unitarian could design a similar kind of question regarding the Trinity.
+"Where is at least one passage in Scripture which clearly says that the Persons of the Godhead are distinct?"
+We who believe the Trinity reply that the Bible teaches the Trinity but in a different way.

-Many important biblical doctrines are not given to us directly from a single verse in the way one thinks it should be stated.
-One often needs to harmonize passages into systematic conclusions.
-Some truths are directly stated in the Bible, such as the deity of Christ (John 1:1; Titus 2:13).
+Many important biblical doctrines are not given to us directly from a single verse, we often need to harmonize passages into systematic conclusions.
+Some truths are directly stated in the Bible, such as the deity of Christ (John 1:1, Titus 2:13).
 But doctrines like the Trinity and the incarnate nature of Christ are the product of biblical harmonization.
-Taking into account all biblical texts that touch on a matter, orthodox theologians, over time, recognized and stated that God is a Trinity and that Christ is the God-Man.
-Similarly, a systematic consideration of all biblical passages reveals two future comings.
-I am NOT saying the Bible does not teach a pre-trib rapture, as some have misconstrued similar comments in the past.
-The New Testament does teach pretribulationism, even though it may not be presented in a way that seems clear to some.
+Taking into account all biblical texts, orthodox theologians, over time, recognized that God is a Trinity and that Christ is the God-Man.
+Similarly, a systematic consideration of all biblical passages reveals that Scripture teaches two future comings.
+I am not saying that the Bible does not teach a pre-trib rapture, as some have misconstrued similar comments in the past.
+The New Testament does teach pretribulationism, even though it may not be presented in a way that is not as clear to some as they might like.

-Posttribulationists often contend that pretribulationism is built merely upon an assumption that certain verses “make sense” if and only if the pre-trib model of the rapture is assumed.
-However, they often fail to realize that they are just as dependent upon similar assumptions.
-Their error arises from failure to observe actual distinctions in the biblical text because of their blinding assumption of a single future coming of Christ.
+Posttribulationists often contend that the pre-trib position is built merely built upon an assumption that certain verses ’make sense’if and only if the pre-trib model of the rapture is assumed to be correct.
+However, they often fail to make it clear to their readers that they are just as dependent upon assumptions as they say pre-tribers are.
+Their error stems from failure to observe actual biblical distinctions.

-We all agree that the career of Messiah takes place in history around two major phases related to His two comings to planet earth.
-Phase one took place at His first coming when He came in humiliation.
-Phase two will begin at His second advent when He will come in power and glory.
-Failure to distinguish these two phases was a key factor in Israel’s rejection of Jesus as their Messiah.
-In the same way, failure to see clear distinctions between the rapture and second coming lead many to a misinterpretation of God’s future plan.
+For example, Christ’s overall ministry has two phases which revolve around His two comings.
+Phase one took place at Christ’s first coming when He came in humiliation to suffer.
+Phase two will begin at Christ’s second coming when He will reign on earth in power and glory.
+Failure to distinguish these two phases was a key factor in Israel’s rejection of Jesus as Messiah at His first coming.
+In the same way, failure to see clear distinctions between the rapture and second advent lead many to a misinterpretation of God’s future plan.

 The Nature of the Rapture